- Am I an international student?

 This is a more complicated question than you might think.
 In most contexts, an international student is anyone who is not a United States citizen or permanent resident.
-Thus, a citizen of another country attending high school in the U.S. must still apply to Oberlin as an international student.
-Conversely, U.S. citizens and permanent residents should apply to Oberlin using the domestic application guidelines-even if they live overseas.
+Thus, a citizen of another country attending high school in the U.S. must apply to Oberlin as an international student.
+However, undocumented students living in the United States are exempted from this requirement, and will be considered as domestic applicants.
+U.S. citizens and permanent residents should apply to Oberlin using the domestic application guidelines - even if they live overseas.

 If you attended high school outside the United States, your application will be read first by a member of the international admissions team-even if you are a U.S. citizen or permanent resident.
 Because of this, U.S. citizens or permanent residents living abroad are also often referred to informally as "international students."